-Jewish Studies was born in the 19th century when secular German Jewish scholars created what they called the “Science of Judaism” (Wissenschaft des Judentums) to give Judaism a dignified burial, as one of them once joked.
-However eulogies for Jewish civilization have always been premature, and the interdisciplinary field of Jewish Studies continues to thrive.
-Lang’s approach to this subject builds on The New School’s own role in Jewish history as a haven for leading European Jewish intellectuals in the 1930s and 40s.
-Some of these scholars, perhaps Hannah Arendt and Leo Strauss are the best known, are major figures in modern Jewish Studies.
-They did not see the study of Jewish culture as a form of identity politics and self-regard, but as a way of understanding the world at large.
+Jewish studies was born in the 19th century when secular German Jewish scholars created what they called the “science of Judaism” (Wissenschaft des Judentums) to give Judaism a dignified burial, as one of them joked.
+Eulogies for Jewish civilization have always been premature, however, and the interdisciplinary field of Jewish studies continues to thrive.
+Lang’s approach to this subject builds on The New School’s own role as a haven for leading European Jewish intellectuals in the 1930s and 1940s.
+Some of these scholars (Hannah Arendt and Leo Strauss are perhaps the best known) are major figures in modern Jewish studies.
+They saw the study of Jewish culture not as a means of affirming identity but as a way of understanding the world at large.
 And so do we.
-The Jewish Studies program of Eugene Lang College is a structured experience in the liberal arts that considers Jews and Judaism as rich case studies for questioning the meaning of concepts like nation, state, religion, ethnicity, exile, and diaspora; for grasping how modernity was born of antiquity; and for understanding how texts can transform the world.
+Eugene Lang College's Jewish Studies program is a structured experience in the liberal arts that considers Jews and Judaism as rich case studies for questioning the meaning of concepts like nation, state, religion, ethnicity, exile, and diaspora; for grasping how modernity was born of antiquity; and for understanding how texts can transform the world.

 Jewish Studies is an interdisciplinary area of study drawing on courses offered across the university.
-Students study Jewish classic texts, sacred and secular, and Jewish history from the time of Abraham to the present.
-Students are encouraged to explore co-curricular resources throughout The New School, including the Jewish Text seminar series, Jewish Student Union student organization at The New School, and the Jewish Cultural Studies continuing education program of The New School for Public Engagement.
-Our students can also take advantage of the richness of Jewish life and institutions in New York City, such as the Museum at Eldridge Street, the Tenement Museum, YIVO, and the Bronfman Center for Jewish Life at NYU, to name just a few in the New School neighborhood.
+Students study classic Jewish texts, both sacred and secular, and Jewish history from the time of Abraham to the present.
+They are encouraged to explore other resources offered by other divisions of The New School, including the Jewish Text seminar series; the Jewish Student Union, a student organization at The New School; and Jewish Cultural Studies, a continuing education program offered by The New School for Public Engagement.
+Our students also benefit from the richness of Jewish life and institutions in New York City, such as the Museum at Eldridge Street, the Tenement Museum, YIVO, and the Bronfman Center for Jewish Life at NYU, to name just a few in the New School neighborhood.

-Jewish Studies courses may be taken as electives to supplement any Lang major or incorporated into the self-designed Liberal Arts major.
-Liberal Arts majors who complete six Jewish Studies courses, two core courses (Jewish History and the Hebrew Bible), four electives, and a senior capstone project guided by a Jewish Studies advisor, receive a letter from the director attesting to their completion of the curriculum—see the Jewish Studies program requirements worksheet.
-Interested students should contact program director Val Vinokur.
+Jewish Studies courses can be taken as electives to supplement any Lang major or incorporated into the self-designed Liberal Arts major.
+Liberal Arts majors who complete six Jewish Studies courses—two core courses (Jewish History and the Hebrew Bible) and four electives—and a senior capstone project (guided by a Jewish Studies advisor) receive a letter from the director attesting to their completion of the curriculum; see the Jewish Studies program requirements worksheet (PDF).